CA to OR

 We stop for dinner downtown at the brand new Pacific restaurant which offers a more diverse & modern menu so we can finally take a breather from all that seafood!
 After paying a visit to the supermarket, we head towards our "home" for the next couple nights, a Mid-Century Riverfront Cabin.
 No TV, just a record player & some cool vinyl, we spend our mornings staring at the breathtaking views & our nights playing Scramble by the fire.

 Saturday morning, we head out for our usual excursion.
-First stop, Nehalem, we grab a tea at The Nehalem Beehive & leave with a bunch of Ayurvedic treats; Inspired body oil by Omcali & Earthbody's hair treatment oil (PS.
-I have already used Omcali's body oil & it smells & feels delicious).
+First stop, Nehalem, we grab a tea at The Nehalem Beehive & leave with a bunch of Ayurvedic treats.
 Short stop at the Oswald West State Park & then Cannon Beach to take in those breathtaking views, this side of Oregon is dreamy.
-The rock formations in the water are breathtaking, the Cannon Beach town so elegant & cozy, full of character, no Starbucks, no Subway & did I mention there were bunnies E V E R Y W H E R E. Unfortunately I did not capture any pictures of the town as it was unexpectedly cold & we only lasted 10 minutes before we head into Driftwood Restaurant & Lounge for our last cup of chowder...
+The rock formations in the water are breathtaking.
+Cannon Beach is so dreamy; no Starbucks, no Subway & did I mention there were bunnies E V E R Y W H E R E. Unfortunately we did not capture any pictures of the town as it was so cold, we only lasted 10 minutes before we headed into Driftwood Restaurant & Lounge for our last cup of chowder...

 Day 9, our last day in Oregon & I am sad & it's pouring.
 We leave early hoping we can take a stroll in Portland before we head to the airport but that wasn't meant to happen.
-Instead as we started driving the temperature keeps dropping & the rain turns into snow.
+As we start driving the temperature keeps dropping & the rain turns into snow..
 My husband is freaking out as the roads are covered in ice, cars are barely driving straight, traffic builds up with cars crushing left & right, but I could give a F.

 It's Christmas & it's snowing.